 Danmarks Nationalbank sells certificates of deposit in its regular open market operations on the last banking day of the week.
 In addition, Danmarks Nationalbank may buy or sell certificates of deposit in extraordinary open market operations in order to adjust liquidity.

-It is possible to buy and sell certificates of deposit at Danmarks Nationalbank from 10:00 am to 3:30 pm.
 Certificates of deposit may be traded among the monetary-policy counterparties, but not outside the group of counterparties.
 Certificates of deposit are settled on the day of the open market operation with immediate liquidity effect.
 Basically, there are no quantitative restrictions on the counterparties' purchases and sales of certificates of deposit.

 Certificates of deposit are zero-coupon securities with an interest rate consisting of the difference between the purchase price and the redemption price of kr.
 1,000,000.